 High School Science and California’s New Science Standards

-Beginning in school year 2018-2019, the Santa Barbara Unified School District will begin implementation of California’s Next Generation Science Standards (CA NGSS) in our high school science courses.
-In preparation for this implementation, science teachers have engaged in over 2 years of professional learning, collaboration, and decision-making to create the following recommendation for the new CA NGSS high school science courses.
+Beginning in school year 2018-2019, the Santa Barbara Unified School District began implementation of California’s Next Generation Science Standards (CA NGSS) in our high school science courses.
+In preparation for this implementation, science teachers engaged in more than two years of professional learning, collaboration, and decision-making to create the following recommendation for the new CA NGSS high school science courses.

 SBUNIFIED STATEMENT OF RECOMMENDATION – HIGH SCHOOL SCIENCE